Bug #480

 History

-#1 Updated by Luke Murphey almost 12 years ago
+#1 Updated by Luke Murphey about 12 years ago

 - Subject changed from Fix browser lookup bug to Make morphology lookups insenstive to browser differences

-#2 Updated by Luke Murphey almost 12 years ago
+#2 Updated by Luke Murphey about 12 years ago

 On iOS the request for Ἀσπάσασθε looks like: